chialuka/rfp-experiments/README.md

 # RFP Analysis System

 A Python-based system that automatically analyzes Request for Proposal (RFP) documents to extract and structure vendor requirements.
-The system uses AI to process RFP documents and generate a comprehensive table of requirements, making it easier for vendors to understand their obligations.
+The system uses AI to process RFP documents and generate a comprehensive table of requirements, making it easier for vendors to understand their obligations and evaluate feasibility based on past proposals.

 ## Features

-- Automated RFP document analysis
+- **Automated RFP document analysis**
-- Extraction of explicit and implicit vendor requirements
+- **Compliance matrix generation**: Extraction of explicit and implicit vendor requirements
-- Generation of structured requirements table
-- Identification of critical requirements needing expert review
-- Cross-reference analysis between requirements
-- Debug logging of analysis stages
+- **Feasibility analysis**: Semantic search of past RFPs to assess requirement feasibility
+- **Background job processing**: Asynchronous processing via Redis queues
+- **REST API**: FastAPI endpoints for integration with other systems
+- **Vector search**: Semantic search using Pinecone for requirement comparison
+- **Database integration**: Result storage in Supabase

-## Technologies Used
+## Architecture

-- **Python 3.x**: Core programming language
+The system combines several components:
+- **FastAPI** web server for API endpoints
+- **RQ (Redis Queue)** for background job processing
-- **LangChain**: Framework for LLM application development
+- **LangChain** for orchestrating LLM workflows
+- **Pinecone** for vector storage and semantic search
+- **Supabase** for structured data storage
-- **Claude-3-Sonnet**: Large Language Model for text analysis
+- **Claude and OpenAI** models for text analysis

-- **LangGraph**: For building the analysis workflow
-- **Reducto**: PDF parsing and text extraction
-- **python-dotenv**: Environment variable management
+## API Endpoints

+- `POST /rfp/analyze`: Analyze RFP document to generate compliance matrix and feasibility check
+- `POST /rfp/compliance-matrix`: Generate only the compliance matrix
+- `POST /rfp/feasibility`: Check feasibility of requirements against past RFPs
+- `POST /rfp/vectorize`: Index RFP documents for future feasibility comparisons
+- `DELETE /rfp/vector/reset`: Reset the vector store
+- `GET /job-status/{job_id}`: Check status of background jobs
+- `GET /health`: Health check endpoint

 ## Prerequisites

-- Python 3.8 or higher
+- Python 3.11 or higher (3.13 recommended for local development)
+- Redis server (local for development, Redis add-on for Heroku)
-- An Anthropic API key (for Claude)
+- Anthropic API key (for Claude)
+- OpenAI API key (for embeddings)
-- A Reducto API key (for PDF processing)
+- Reducto API key (for PDF processing)
+- Pinecone API key and index (for vector storage)
+- Supabase project and credentials

-## Setup
+## Local Setup

 1. Clone the repository:
 ```bash